cxiao/hashdb-bn/README.md

 ![](images/hash-enum-selection-dialog-screenshot-border.png)

-The name of the enum type created (by default `hashdb_strings`) can be changed in Binary Ninja's settings, under _HashDB > HashDB Enum Name_.
+The name prefix used in the enum type (by default `hashdb_strings`) can be changed in Binary Ninja's settings, under _HashDB > HashDB Enum Name_.

 ### Settings